tony-dev1/crypto-wallets-finder/README.md

 - **Support for various algorithms**: Keccak256 algorithm for EVM wallets and BIP39, BIP44, Bech32 algorithm for Bitcoin are used for wallet generation.
 - **Using a database to speed up searches**: Download and use databases to search for balance wallets, speeding up the process tenfold.
 - **High speed of operation**: Wallet Gen utilizes the power of the CPU and GPU to achieve the best performance.
+- **Recovery your Bitcoin wallet**: WalletGen allows you to recover your bitcoin wallet by seed phrase (mnemonic phrase).

 ## Supported Blockchains